State and Local Budget Shortfalls Adding to Potential Election Chaos

 2020 is turning out to be the Year From Hell for election administration.
-The coronavirus pandemic has wreaked havoc with the infrastructure of balloting, from inadequate opportunities for voter registration to poll workers terrified to do their jobs to complicated and expensive measures to make in-person voting safe.
+The coronavirus pandemic has wreaked havoc on the infrastructure of balloting, from inadequate opportunities for voter registration to poll workers terrified to do their jobs to complicated and expensive measures to make in-person voting safe.
 The understandable desire of voters almost everywhere to vote remotely by mail has overwhelmed election administrators in states where in-person voting has been a custom or a legal requirement.
 And the decision by one of the two major parties to discourage voting by mail and make lower turnout a partisan goal has led to endless jockeying over election procedures in state and local governments compounded by a huge wave of litigation, as Elise Viebeck recently reported:

 Across the country, conflicting court decisions could exacerbate the differences in voters’ experiences at the ballot box in November.
 And as the fights play out, the uncertainty is further complicating election officials’ ability to prepare for the vote.